 Signs of Spoiled Cooked Ground Beef

-Properly storing cooked ground beef is crucial to ensure its safety and quality.
-One important aspect of this is being able to identify signs of spoiled cooked ground beef.
+Properly storing cooked ground beef is crucial to ensuring its safety and quality.
+One important aspect of this is being able to identify signs of spoiled, cooked ground beef.
 Here are a few key indicators that your cooked ground beef may no longer be safe to eat:.

 1. Odor